stcjs/stc-imagemin/README.md

 # stc-imagemin

-Minify PNG, JPEG, GIF and SVG images for stc
+Minify PNG, JPEG and GIF images for stc

 ## Support